A Farewell to Arms (1932) Director: Frank Borzage

 “The Greatest Love Story of the War”

-This interpretation of Hemingway’s famous novel stars Gary Cooper -who also starred in the 1943 version of Hemingway’s For Whom the Bell Tolls– and Helen Hayes, and is directed by Frank Borzage.
+Frank Borzage’s interpretation of Hemingway’s famous novel stars Gary Cooper -who also starred in the 1943 version of Hemingway’s For Whom the Bell Tolls– and Helen Hayes.
 The film won Academy Awards for Best Cinematography and Sound.
-A Farewell to Arms is a classic film, however it fails to capture much of Hemingway’s novel.
-The novel is a tragedy, while the film focuses on the undying love between Henry and Catherine.
-Still, the film is worth viewing.
+A Farewell to Arms is a classic, however it fails to capture much of Hemingway’s novel, and so it falls a bit short in my eyes.
+Whereas Hemingway’s novel was a sorrowful tragedy, the film focuses exclusively on the undying love between Henry and Catherine.